Nathaniel S. Thomas: Bishop

 Thomas was elected Bishop of the Missionary District of Salina in April 1902, however he declined the election.
 He was once more elected bishop in September 1904, this time of the Episcopal Diocese of Kentucky, however, he once more declined the election.
 On February 27, 1909, Thomas was elected Missionary Bishop of Wyoming, a post which he accepted.
-He was consecrated on May 6, 1909, by Presiding Bishop Daniel S. Tuttle.
+He was consecrated on May 6, 1909, with Presiding Bishop Daniel S. Tuttle as principal consecrator.
 He resigned on June 1, 1927, and became chairman of the board of oversees at the Philadelphia Divinity School.
 Between 1928 and 1930, he also served as the Bishop in charge of the Convocation of American Churches in Europe.
 In 1928, he also became rector of the Church of Bethesda by the Sea in Palm Beach, Florida.
 He died in Palm Beach on April 1, 1937, 1937.